tabbathacrouch/vite-pinball-map-api/README.md

 ### Future Enhancements

 - update `loading` state to use a fancy animated spinner
-- use [`react-map`](https://developers.google.com/maps/documentation/javascript/react-map) to display closest pinball location on a map with markers
+- use [`react-map`](https://developers.google.com/maps/documentation/javascript/react-map) to display closest pinball locations on a map with markers

-#### Attributions
+### Attributions

 - This application leverages the pinballmap API ([docs](https://pinballmap.com/api/v1/docs/1.0.html)) to find the nearest pinball locations given latitude and longitude.
-# vite-pinball-map-api